Sikhism in Jammu and Kashmir

-In Jammu and Kashmir, the Sikh population consists of native residents and communities originated from Punjab through migration, especially during the period of Maharaja Ranjit Singh and the Khalsa army's ascendancy.
-They are also decendents of Kashmiri Pandits or Muslims who converted to Sikhism.
+The Sikh population in Jammu and Kashmir consists of native residents and communities originating from Punjab who later migrated to the region, especially during the period of Maharaja Ranjit Singh.
+There are also descendants of Kashmiri Pandits and Muslims who were initiated to Sikhism.

-Origin
+Origins

-The Sikhs of Kashmir, or Kashmiri Sikhs are believed to be residing in Kashmir since the first visit of Guru Nanak Dev Ji, in 1518. most of them converted from the Kashmiri Pandits of that time.
-Later during the expansion of Sikh religion by subsequent Gurus, and their visits to Kashmir, a considerable population of Sikhs flourished there.
-During the Sikh Rule, Maharaja Ranjit Singh, also settled a huge number of Sikhs in Kashmir.
-These Sikhs predominantly speak Pahari Punjabi, which exhibits a distinct regional accent, setting it apart from the Punjabi dialect spoken in Punjab itself.
+The Sikhs of Kashmir, or Kashmiri Sikhs are believed to be residing in Kashmir since the first visit of Guru Nanak Dev in 1518.
+Later during the propagation of Sikh religion under subsequent Gurus, and their visits to Kashmir, a considerable population of Sikhs flourished there.
+During the Sikh rule, Maharaja Ranjit Singh also settled a huge number of Sikhs in Kashmir.
+These Sikhs predominantly speak Pahari Punjabi, which exhibits a distinct regional dialect, setting it apart from the Punjabi dialect spoken in Punjab itself.

 History

-The forebearers of the Sikh community in the valley were indeed native to regions including Poonch/Pothohar, Rawalpindi, Muzzafrabad, and Kashmir.
-These early Sikh settlers represented a diverse range of castes, including Dutt's, Sasan's, Sudan's, Sadiwal's, Raina's, Reen's, Lou's, Bali's, and many more.
 Sikhs have a historical presence in Jammu and Kashmir, with their roots dating back several centuries.

-During the reign of Maharaja Ranjit Singh, a period of Sikh rule in the early 19th century, there was a migration of Sikhs from Punjab to Jammu and Kashmir.
+The forebearers of the Sikh community in the valley were natives to the areas of Poonch, Pothohar, Rawalpindi, Muzaffarabad, and Kashmir.
+These early Sikh settlers represented a diverse range of castes, primarily Saraswat Brahmin clans, including Dutt, Sasan, Sudan, Sadiwal, Raina/Reen, Ishar/Issar, Bali, and others.
+During the reign of Maharaja Ranjit Singh in the early 19th century, there was a migration of Sikhs from Punjab to Jammu and Kashmir.
 These Sikh migrants included Lubanas, Jatts (primarily Chahals, Deols, and Sandhus), Khatris (predominantly Chawlas).

 In 1984, 1986 and 1989 there were riots by Hindus against Sikhs in Jammu and surrounding areas.
 Since the 1990s, there had been persecution of Sikhs by Islamic militia as well, though most Kashmiri Sikhs have not migrated out of Kashmir.